USA Banner

 Overview

 Coordinated transportation involves multiple entities working together to deliver one or more components of a transportation service so they can increase their capacity to provide trips.
-Coordination activities can include: sharing passenger trips and vehicles; co-location of facilities, programs or services; collaborating on grant applications, state/local plans, training, vehicle purchasing or maintenance; joint hiring of mobility manager(s); Federal fund braiding; and more.
+Coordination activities can include: sharing passenger trips and vehicles; co-location of facilities, programs or services; collaborating on grant applications, state/local plans, training, vehicle purchasing or maintenance; joint hiring of mobility manager(s); federal fund braiding; and more.

 Federal interagency transportation coordination supports and promotes: